Algeria–Mali relations: History

 Despite these challenges, Algeria and Mali have been working to diversify their economic cooperation.
 Algeria has emerged as a major investor in Mali, due in part to its relatively lower poverty rate and greater economic progress.

 In December 2023, Mali recalled its ambassador to Algeria after accusing him of interfering in its internal affairs by meeting with rebel leaders, thus intensifying diplomatic tensions over efforts to end separatist and Islamist insurgencies in northern Mali.

 On March 31, 2025, around midnight, a Malian reconnaissance drone of the Akinci type that had penetrated 2 kilometers into Algerian airspace near the border town of Tin Zaouatine was detected and shot down, the Algerian Ministry of National Defense (MDN) said without giving further details.
 These incidents have heightened tensions between the two countries, which were already in a diplomatic conflict.
-On April 7, 2025, Algeria banned flights to and from Mali in response to "recurring violations" of Algerian airspace by Malian military drones.
+In April 2025, Algeria withdrew the ambassador to Mali.
+On April 7, Algeria banned flights to and from Mali in response to "recurring violations" of Algerian airspace by Malian military drones.
+On July 10 2026, both countries return their ambassador and reopen airspace to the other.